fabianlindfors/reshape/README.md

 ## Commands and options

-### `reshape migrate`
+### `reshape migration start`

 Starts a new migration, applying all migrations under `migrations/` that haven't yet been applied.
 After the command has completed, both the old and new schema will be usable at the same time.
-When you have rolled out the new version of your application which uses the new schema, you should run `reshape complete`.
+When you have rolled out the new version of your application which uses the new schema, you should run `reshape migration complete`.

 #### Options